Craigharrison79/MS4-MPT-Gym/documentation/testing/performance-testing.md

 ### HTML Validation

-- Had some issue throughtout the site but I feel this is due to Django, issue with forms and div, section tags.
+- Had some issues throughout the site but I feel this is due to Django, issue with forms and div, section tags.

 ![HTML](/documentation/testing/files/performance-test/HTML.png)
 ![HTML](/documentation/testing/files/performance-test/HTML2.png)